top of page

 1. Australian Consumer Law (ACL).
 All agents and vendors must avoid misleading or deceptive conduct in trade or commerce (ACL s.18).
 Even if a fact isn’t on a list, omitting it can still be misleading in context. - Australian Contract Law

-What is Considered a Material Fact?
+What is Considered a Material Fact in Real Estate?

 • Structural problems or significant defects: subsidence, major water ingress, termite damage, non-compliant or unapproved works.